-As a member of OhioHealthy, you are entitled to all covered benefits; however, you must learn how the health plan works, follow the proper procedures, and use the proper network (i.e., Plan doctors, hospitals, mental health providers, and other Plan specialists participating with OhioHealthy).
+As a member of OhioHealthy, you are entitled to all covered benefits.
+However, you must learn how your health plan works, follow the proper procedures and use the proper network (doctors, hospitals, mental health providers and other specialists who participate with OhioHealthy).

 - Timely and Quality of Care:

 - Access to Protected Health Information (PHI), medical records, physicians and other healthcare professionals and referrals to specialists when medically necessary.

 - Continuity of care, and to know in advance the time and location of an appointment, as well as the physicians and other healthcare professionals providing care.

 - Receive the medical care that is necessary for the proper diagnosis and treatment of any covered illness or injury.

 - Participate with physicians and healthcare professionals in:

 - Discussing their diagnosis, the prognosis of the condition and instructions required for follow-up care.

 - Understanding the health problems and assisting to develop mutually agreed-upon goals for treatment.